seance/paraverse/pages/introduction.md

 - Provide simple and sound mathematical basis for probabilistic mechanics
 - Encourage viewing each probabilistic branch as a valid, meaningful storyline
 - Provide suitable and consistent level of abstraction for various activities
-- Experience is recorded by group instead of by individual character
-  - Gained solely from quest objectives set by the Game Master
-  - Character progression is tied to experience, evening out the group
+- Progression is based only on quest objectives and is equal for the whole group
-  - Character turnover is acceptable and does not disrupt group mechanics due to experience disparity
 - Minimize recording of various tokens through alternative mechanics

 Paraverse aims to provide a Game Master driven, dice based, easy-to-learn and intuitive system for casual tabletop roleplay gaming.